jimfinnis/jcf12/content/research/UESMANN/index.md

 $$
 y = \sigma \left( b+(h+1)\sum_i w_i x_i \right)
 $$
+Training a network requires changing the weight by following the gradient with respect to the modulated weight, i.e.
+$$
+\frac{\partial C}{\partial (h+1)w_i}\quad \text{or}\quad \nabla_{(h+1)w} C.
+$$
+This requires a few changes to the core back-propagation equations.

+### Experimental work
-Since then, my research has been looking at what UESMANN can do in terms of
+My research has been looking at what UESMANN can do in terms of

-* pairs of boolean functions: UESMANN can smoothly transition between any two boolean functions in a network with two hidden neurons, the minimum required to learn any single function in a normal network (which is quite astonishing);
+* pairs of boolean functions: UESMANN can smoothly transition between any two boolean functions in a network with two hidden neurons, the minimum required to learn any single function in a normal network (which is quite astonishing):
+{{< figure src="outhinton.png" title="Proportion of correct networks generated for all possible boolean pairings ($\eta$=0.1, 75000 epochs, initial weights in $[-\frac{1}{\sqrt{2}},\frac{1}{\sqrt{2}}]$)" lightbox="true" >}}
-* classification problems: UESMANN networks can learn to switch between detecting vertical to detecting horizontal lines as $h$ changes, and can also learn to label handwritten digits in two different ways;
+* Classification problems: UESMANN networks can learn to switch between detecting vertical to detecting horizontal lines as $h$ changes, and can also learn to label handwritten digits in two different ways.
-* robot control: in experiments on both in simulation and on a real robot, UESMANN can shift between exploration of a space to heading towards a power source as $h$ changes, which (when $h$ is linked to battery charge) achieves homeostasis.
+* Robot control: in experiments on both in simulation and on a real robot, UESMANN can shift between exploration of a space to heading towards a power source as $h$ changes, which (when $h$ is linked to battery charge) achieves homeostasis.

-{{< figure src="outhinton.png" title="Proportion of correct networks generated for all possible boolean pairings" lightbox="true" >}}

-I have also been looking at how UESMANN does what it does, by examining exactly what happens when the modulation is applied in the context of boolean function pairs.
+I have also been looking at how UESMANN does what it does, by examining what happens inside the network when the modulation is applied in the context of boolean function pairs.

+{{< youtube tn0F-SWygE4 >}}

+## Code repository

+Code for a reference implementation of UESMANN can be found on [my Github page](https://github.com/jimfinnis/uesmanncpp).
+This is still a work in
+progress: the original code used in the thesis is integrated tightly with my [Angort](/project/angort) programming language and has a large number of "hacks" designed to help me analyse the training process.
+These were added on an ad-hoc basis, making the code very messy.

+The code itself is
+simplistic, using scalar as opposed to matrix operations and no GPU acceleration.
+This is to make it as clear as possible, as befits a reference implementation, and also to match the implementation used in the thesis.
+There are no dependencies on any libraries beyond those found in a standard C++ install, and libboost-test for testing.
+You may find the code somewhat lacking in modern C++ style because I'm an 80's coder.

+I originally intended to use Keras/Tensorflow, but would have been limited to using the low-level Tensorflow operations because of the somewhat peculiar nature of optimisation in UESMANN: we descend the gradient relative to the weights for one function, and the gradient relative to the weights times some constant for the other, alternating between the two.
+This makes the standard optimisers (such as ADAM) unsuitable.
+More investigation is planned, however, because a UESMANN layer may prove useful within a larger system.
+**If you can help with this, please let me know.**

+Implementations of some of the other network types mentioned in the thesis are also included:

+* output blending (training two networks with identical architectures to perform the two different functions and using the modulator to linearly interpolate between their outputs);
+* h-as-input (applying the modulator as an extra input to a standard MLP and training accordingly)
+* plain (a straightforward MLP with no modifications)

+## Publications

 See [here](/tags/uesmann) for a list of publications.